smithajo/GCP/README.md

   * Flexible schema

 ## Bigtable:
+  * Sparsly populated rows - NoSQL
+  * Considered as persistant hashtable - Each row in the database can be sparsely populated, and is looked using a single key.
+  * HBase API
   * organizing principle -> sparse multidimensional map
   * Cluster of VMs that manage metadata about the data.
 The data is stored in the colossus filesystem.
 The way the keys are structured determines which block the data is going to be written to.
 If all the keys are sequential then we get a hotspot were data is written to the same block.

 ## Cloud Storage
+  * Specify file using bytes of data and refered using unique key - it's URL easily incorporated into webapplication.
+  * Fully managed and scalable.
+  * Storage objects are immutable, can't be edited but new versions are created.
+Object versioning can be enabled
+  * Data in transit is encrypted by HTTPs.
+  * Access Control List (ACL) can be used to define level of access to objects in buckets using *scope* and *permission*.
-  * Allows setting policies to cloud storage buckets, to automatically delete/create files, to move file to nearline/coldline storage after certain period of time.
+  * Allows setting life cycle management policies to cloud storage buckets, to automatically delete/create files, to move file to nearline/coldline storage after certain period of time.
+  * Types:
+     * Multiregional
+     * Regional
+     * Nearline (For objects that are accessed once per month on average)
+     * Coldline (For objects that are accessed once per year on average)
+  * Coldline and nearline have access cost per gb of data read.
   * Migrating from on-premise legacy hadoop cluster using HDFS (hadoop filesystem), to use this in gcloud we can map HDFS to (through dataproc) cloud storage.
   * Multi-region cloud storage buckets replicate the data redundantly across several regions for it to be accessible to users with low latency and high availability.
-  *

 # Billing
  * Pricing calculator available to plan and estimate GCP products usage.